 We have zero tolerance for bullying and strive to create a family friendly ethos, where everyone works together in a supportive and safe environment without fear of being bullied.

 There are additional members of staff within school that can be contacted if students or parents have concerns.

-Incidents of bullying must be reported to the Form Tutor and Head of Year.
-We regularly promote Anti-bullying through assemblies, PSHE sessions and there are student well-being sessions available if required.
+Incidents of bullying must be reported to Simon Hetherington Lead Designated Safeguarding Lead (Lead DSL).

+We regularly promote anti-bullying through assemblies, PSHE sessions and there are student well-being sessions available if required.